ditdot-dev/vue-flow-form/GUIDE.md

   * If you override the button, the `complete` event will not be called so you'll need to handle the button onClick event manually

-# Submitting data:
+## Submitting data:

-* the `complete` event emits an event with the question list as the only parameter.
-You can then submit the data to your backend using `fetch` API or something like `Axios`
+* the `submit` event emits an event with the question list as the only parameter.
+You can then send the data to your backend using `fetch` API or something like `Axios`.
+If you've overriden the default `completeButton` slot, implement the `complete` event to know when the user is in the complete screen and handle the rest manually.